Language-Research-Technology/ldac-profile/profile-text/profile.md

 ${rules.DerivedMaterial}

 ### Annotation

 An annotation is a description or analysis of other material.
 More than one type of annotation may be present in a file.

 #### a [File, Annotation]:

 ${rules.Annotation}

+#### Describing the columns in CSV or other tabular data Annotation

+CSV or similar tabular files are often used to represent transcribed speech or sign language data, sometimes also with time codes.
+To enable automated location of which column is which, use a [frictionless Table Schema](https://specs.frictionlessdata.io/table-schema/)described by a File entity in the crate.

+For example:

+If a collection is distributed accross multiple crates use TODO:

+${exampleEntities('art', ['art_schema.json'])}

 ## Languages